gangstead/learn-typescript/06-integration/README.md

 ts-node script.ts
 ```

-If you're using Node and using native APIs, the [node typings](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/node) will come in handy!
+If you're using Node and using native APIs, the [node typings](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/node) will come in handy! `npm install --save-dev @types/node`

 ## Webpack

 If you're using Webpack, I recommend using [`ts-loader`](https://github.com/TypeStrong/ts-loader).
-To add this to your Webpack project, you **must** as `.ts` (and/or `.tsx`) to your resolve extensions, as well as `ts` to your module loaders:
+To add this to your Webpack project, you **must** add `.ts` (and/or `.tsx`) to your resolve extensions, as well as `ts` to your module loaders:

 ```js
 module.exports = {